wandt0n/oscp-checklists-wandton/Template/2_AD_Enumeration.md

 3. **Analyze data (Kali)**
 	1. In the Web-Interface, use the "Upload Data" function to upload the .zip
-	2. Click the "More Info" tab on the top left.
-Change to tab "Analysis"
-	3. Enter `MATCH (m:Computer) RETURN m` as raw query on the bottom.
+	2. Enter `MATCH (m:Computer) RETURN m` as raw query on the bottom.
 Right-click the node and select "Mark as Owned"
-	4. Same for `m:User`
+	3. Same for `m:User`
-	5. Run the following analysis:
+	4. Click the "More Info" tab on the top left.
+Change to tab "Analysis" and run the following analysis:
 		1. _Shortest Paths to Domain Admins from Owned Principals_
 		2. _Find Workstations where Domain Users can RDP_
 		3. _Find Servers where Domain Users can RDP_
 		4. _Find Computers where Domain Users are Local Admin_
-	6. Check Relation-Ships with `MATCH p = (c:Computer)-[:HasSession]->(m:User) RETURN p`
+	5. Check Relation-Ships with `MATCH p = (c:Computer)-[:HasSession]->(m:User) RETURN p`
 	Tips: Use the Control-Key to show information about all nodes.
 Look for the "?"
 Help menu, it also contains abuse possibilities.

 # Yet-to-test attacks